Emergency Dental Procedures

 What is Not a Dental Emergency?

 Any issue that is not life-threatening or that won’t result in severe consequences is not considered a dental emergency.
 Chipped or slightly cracked teeth, for example, are considered to be cosmetic issues, not emergencies.
-If you’re concerned, call your dentist and explain the situation and he or she may be able to get you in.
+If you’re concerned, call your dentist and explain the situation and they may be able to get you in.
 Cosmetic issues do not require a visit to the ER.

 Rutgers Is Here to Help